prashant17062-afk/web-screenshot-uploader-xyz99/README.md

 ## Usage

 1. Click the "Choose File" button to select a .png screenshot from your computer.
-2. Click the "Upload" button to display the selected screenshot.
+2. Click the "Upload" button to display the screenshot.
 3. The uploaded screenshot will be displayed in the designated area.

 ## Main Code Logic